 Select the " I▶ " or " ◀I " key to skip forward or backwards by the set amount as defined in the DVD settings menu.

-To skip forward or backward, it is also possible to push the " or " or " button on the keypad of the remote controller.
+To skip forward or backward, it is also possible to push the " r or " T button on the keypad of the remote controller.